Portrait Photo

 Grading

-• I'll assign handwritten homework rather than online homework.
-It helps you get used to the format of paper-based exams.
+• I'll assign handwritten homework rather than online homework to help you become familiar with the format of paper-based exams.

-• There will be eight handwritten homework.
-All of them are due on Friday, by the end of the class.
+• There will be eight handwritten homework assignments, all due by the end of class on Friday.

 • There will be three midterms.

-• Extra credit will be offered in order to encourage your participation in class.
-You may earn a maximum of 3 points towards your final grade.
+• You can earn a maximum of 3 points toward your final grade.

 Percentage Letter Grade